project-omicron/omicron/doc/camera.md

 ```
 ## Problemsolving

-If you have problems with the directory ```/usr/include/opencv```
-Just create the symbolic from where OpenCV was installed.
-In our case the issue was that OpenCV was installed to the directory: /usr/include/opencv4.
+If you have problems with the directory ```/usr/include/opencv``` just create the symbolic from where OpenCV was installed.
+In our case the issue was that OpenCV was installed to the directory ```/usr/include/opencv4```.